El Gouna Egypt Travel Guide

 Approximately 5-7 hours from Cairo to Hurghada, 4-5 hours from Luxor.
 Purchase tickets ahead of time.

-To rent and drive a car, a valid national driver's license and an International Driving Permit (IDP) are needed.
+To rent and drive a car, a valid national driver'a driver's license and an International Driving Permit (IDP) are needed.
 Minimum age is typically 21-25.
 Rentals are available at Hurghada Airport and in El Gouna.

 Motorcycle and scooter rentals are less common in El Gouna and rather than generally recommended for tourists due to safety concerns on Egyptian roads outside the resort.
-They are not widely available for rent within El Gouna itself.
+They are not typically widely available for rent within El Gouna itself.

 El Gouna is not a key global cruise port.
-Hurghada has a commercial port for some Red Sea cruises and local ferries to specific islands.
+Hurghada has a commercial port for certain Red Sea cruises and local ferries to specific islands.
 River transportation, like Nile cruises, operates far from El Gouna.

 For a smooth departure, allow ample time for check-in, security screening, and immigration procedures at Hurghada International Airport.